tewky/dvcalculator/README.txt

 **********************

-2018-05-09
+2018-05-26

-DV Calculator 2.0B
+DV Calculator by Andrew Noble
-THIS IS A BETA VERSION

-THE CODE IS NOT COMMENTED, OPTIMIZED, OR STANDARDS-COMPLIANT.
-After beta testing is complete the code will be refactored.
-If you want to extend this application please wait until the beta test is complete!

-This application began as an excel spreadsheet and has been rebuilt on different platforms three times before this version, so the program structure is slightly disorganized.

-Please report bugs that you find!
+Documentation will be added soon.

-Thanks for using the DV Calculator.
+Thanks for using the DV Calculator!

 **********************